Local Government and Schools Pay 2026/27: Ballot Open From Monday

 GMB Joint Local Government & Schools Committee

-The National Joint Committees have considered the full and final offer in detail and recommend that members vote to reject the offer, as it is inadequate and the employers refused to negotiate and simply asked the Local Government Association to present this full and final offer to the unions.
+The National Joint Committees have considered the full and final offer in detail and recommend that members vote to decide whether the offer is adequate or inadequate, bearing in mind that the employers refused to negotiate after the meeting on the 24th March and instead within hours of the adjourned meeting sent a full and final offer to the unions.

 A vote to reject is also your vote in favour of a move to a formal ballot for industrial action.
 For a formal ballot for industrial action to take place, GMB will need at least half of our members to vote for a rejection.